-We serve and provide care for many orphans in China.
+We serve and provide care for many orphans and abandoned children in China.
 In our China children’s programs we serve children through various culturally and geographically appropriate programs.
 Each program provides legitimate ongoing care to its members which are intended to help change lives for the long-term future.

 Children usually join our family while in primary or lower middle school.
 Some who joined our family as young teens are now employed in successful jobs because of education scholarships.
 Over 45 children from Doves Wings are now living in beautiful adoption Forever Families.

 Doves Wings began in 2010.
 The home works with orphanages by fostering babies and toddlers in smaller more family-style homes.
 Our Doves Wings apartments each provide loving home environments for 6 to 9 children who live with a dedicated group of Ayis (aunties/childcarers).

 The children have been abandoned for various reasons and usually, all have physical challenges.
 In this home environment, they receive much more dedicated care than they can in the much larger institutional style orphanage.

 Since we opened Doves Wings we’ve seen over 45 children be matched and adopted.
 Most have gone to northern American or European families but a few have been adopted locally.

 The children live in Doves Wings and of course, ayis are employed to care for them in every way needed.
 Volunteers who come and serve in various ways assist this team of loving ayis.
 Some volunteers are foreigners who are living locally and others come as part of our short-term teams.
 We also have volunteers who come with specific skills to help care for the children and train the ayis.

 The children are family.
 They don’t swap from apartment to apartment and as best as possible we ensure the ayis always serve in the same apartment.